10jmellott/Ari-AccuWeatherSkillsTest/README.md

 * Weather Icon Module
     * For the Current Conditions as well as the Hourly & Daily Forecast modules, there is an associated Icon, or IconCode property that aligns with a numbered icon in the icon set found below
     * You can use the www.accuweather.com icons for this
-    * If possible, use a [Tag Helper](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/authoring?view=aspnetcore-5.0) for this
+    * If possible, use a [Tag Helper](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/authoring?view=aspnetcore-6.0) for this

+## Template Project

+This project is provided to you to use as a baseline for accessing AccuWeather data

 ## Delivery Requirements

 All source code and project files should be made accessible either through a public Git repository.
 The application should be self-contained and able to be executed by pulling down the source code, building, and executing through the dotnet SDK.

-Provide a link to the public Git repository and any non-documented runtime instructions to ryan.krinjeck@accuweather.com and joshua.mellott@accuweather.com.
+Provide a link to the public Git repository and any undocumented runtime instructions to ryan.krinjeck@accuweather.com and joshua.mellott@accuweather.com.